 Have a question, but not sure where to start?
 The new Arts Students' Centre (ASC) is your information resource for everything in Arts!
 Drop in at SS102, call us at 403-220-3580 or email us at ascarts@ucalgary.ca.
-You can also visit the Faculty of Arts website at arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts3@su.ucalgary.ca, arts4@su.ucalgary.ca
+You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
+For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at (403) 220-5881 or visit them in their new space on the 3rd Floor of the Taylor Family arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts3@su.ucalgary.ca, arts4@su.ucalgary.ca